Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 3 -covers

-\begin{remark} Another way of characterizing the special triple covers among all triple covers is that they are the covers for which the automorphisms $\alpha$ and $\beta$ lift to the cover.
-So the curve given by (\ref{EQ:special3genus2}) is another curve in our family.
+\begin{remark} Another way of characterizing the intrinsic triple covers $C'\to C$ among all cyclic Galois triple covers is that they are the covers for which the automorphisms $\alpha$ and $\beta$ lift to~$C'$.
+These lifted automorphisms give rise to automorphisms of the genus-$2$ curve given by \eqref{EQ:special3genus2}, so this curve is also a \dsixcurve.

-There is also another pair of triple covers, characterized by the property that the automorphism $\alpha$ lifts (and the pair is permuted by $\beta$).
-The Pryms of these triple covers are isogenous to the square of an elliptic curve with $j$-invariant $0$ and are, therefore, not useful for distinguishing curves by their $L$-functions. \end{remark}
+There are two further cyclic Galois triple covers of $C'\to C$ with the property that the automorphism $\alpha$ lifts to~$C'$.
+(The automorphism $\beta$ lifts to neither; instead, $\beta$ interchanges these two covers.)
+The Pryms of these triple covers are isogenous to the square of an elliptic curve with $j$-invariant $0$, and are therefore not useful for distinguishing curves by their $L$-functions. \end{remark}